 If you intend to drive to Braemar you’ll find a decent-size paid car park in the village centre with toilets nearby and a couple of local shops around the corner.
 A little way up the road is the bridge crossing the Clunie Water and across the road is the Fife Arms hotel and a bike hire shop.

-Once you’re in the village you’ll find there’s not a huge number of activities on offer other than a few cafes, restaurants and tourist gift shops but I have to give a big shout out to the two huge old hotels located at either end.
+Once you’re in the village you’ll find there aren’t a huge number of activities on offer other than a few cafés, restaurants and souvenir shops but I have to give a big shout out to the two huge old hotels located at either end.

 The Fife Arms and the Invercauld Arms are typical traditional old buildings that are furnished with more Highland memorabilia than you can shake a spurtle at, and both offer delicious traditional Scottish food and a mightily impressive collection of Scotch whisky.